FoxxMD/multi-scrobbler/docsite/docs/configuration/configuration.md

 Note: `http://localhost:9078/api/webscrobbler` is matched with the first source that _that does not have a slug defined._

+##### Connectors Black/Whitelist

+MS can be configured to only scrobble, or NOT scrobble, from some WS connectors.
+Use the name of the website from the [supported websites](https://web-scrobbler.com/) or from the **Connectors** tab in the extension.
+Note that this **only** affects MS's behavior and does not affect the general connector behavior you have configured within the WebScrobbler extension.

 ### ENV-Based

 | Environmental Variable | Required? | Default | Description                                                              |